roscopeco/anos/README.md

 (for `objcopy` and `objdump` at least).
 Latest versions of these are recommended.

+All assembly code is built with NASM.
+2.16 or higher is recommended.

 For running and debugging, you'll want `qemu-system-x86_64`.
 Bochs is also supported if you prefer (there's a minimal `bochsrc` in the repo that will get you going).